steveoc64/petstore/README.md

 Sounds like fun, but is out of scope for this project.

-## Data Storage - Flexible approach
+## Design Decisions - Data Storage

 There is no explicit requirement to implement persistent storage as part of the microservice.
 However, it needs some form of storage to function (so that inserts and updates